 Section 501(c)(3) or 501(c)(4) of the federal "Internal Revenue Code of 1986", 26 U.S.C.
 Sec.
-501, as amended; - (X) contributions to political candidates, campaign committees, issue committees, or independent expenditure committees or similar political expenses; - (XI) travel, lodging, food, and beverage expenses of the utility's officers; - (XII) travel, lodging, food, and beverage expenses and at least fifty percent of all other reimbursed expenses of the utility's board of directors; - (XIII) expenses related to any owned, leased, or chartered aircraft for the utility's board of directors and officers, where aircraft has the meaning set forth in § 41-23-101(1), C.R.S.; and - (XIV) at least 50 percent of compensation to the utility's board of directors. - (b) The costs in paragraph 3353(a) that are excluded from base rates shall not be otherwise recovered through a rate adjustment mechanism or through other utility charges. - (c) Reporting.
-On or before April 30th of each year, each investor-owned utility shall file with the Commission a report that demonstrates compliance with prohibitions of costs recoverable through the utility's rates in accordance with § 40-3-114, C.R.S.
-The report must include the purpose, payee, and amount of any expenses associated with the costs and activities that are not permitted to be recovered from customers.
+501, as amended; - (X) contributions to political candidates, campaign committees, issue committees, or independent expenditure committees or similar political expenses; - (XI) travel, lodging, food, and beverage expenses of the utility's officers; - (XII) travel, lodging, food, and beverage expenses and no more than 50 percent of all other reimbursed expenses of the utility's board of directors;

+- (XIII) expenses related to any owned, leased, or chartered aircraft for the utility's board of directors and officers, where aircraft has the meaning set forth in § 41-23-101(1), C.R.S.; and - (XIV) more than 50 percent of compensation to the utility's board of directors. - (b) Required data in rate case. - (I) A utility shall provide in any rate case where the Commission has suspended the proposed tariff and ordered a hearing, at minimum, the following information to enable a determination by the Commission that the utility is not seeking to recover from its customers any of the prohibited costs identified in subparagraphs (a)(I) through (a)(XIV) of this rule: - (A) disaggregated data that identifies the portion of total annual compensation excluded from cost recovery for each individual employee (identified at least by position and title) who conducted activities during the applicable test year period that are prohibited for recovery; and - (B) disaggregated data that identifies all amounts paid by the investor-owned utility to outside vendors (including but not limited to consultants and legal counsel) to conduct activities during the applicable test year period that are prohibited for recovery. - (II) This information shall be filed by the utility into the administrative record for the proceeding no later than 30 days after the issued date of the Commission decision setting the matter for hearing and shall be updated, as applicable, at the time of filing rebuttal testimony. - (c) Reporting.
+For the purpose of demonstrating compliance with § 40-3-114, C.R.S., On-on or before April 30th of each year, each investor-owned utility shall file with the Commission a report that identifies any costs prohibited by paragraph 3351(a) that the utility sought to include in base rates or in a rate adjustment mechanism but the Commission found, in a written decision, are not permitted to be recovered from customersdemonstrates compliance with prohibitions of costs recoverable through the utility's rates in accordance with § 40-3-114, C.R.S.
+The report must include, for each prohibited cost required to be reported, the purpose of the expenses, corresponding to subparagraphs 3351(a)(l) through (XIV), and the payee, and amount of any the expenses associated with the costs and activities that the Commission found are not permitted to be recovered from customers.
 The report shall be filed concurrently with and in the same proceeding as the investor-owned utility's annual report filed in accordance with rule 3006. - (d) Penalties.
 If the Commission determines that an investor-owned utility improperly recovered through rates any of the prohibited costs or expenditures listed in paragraph 3353(a), the Commission may assess a civil penalty against the utility pursuant to rules 3009 and 3010. - (e) Refunds.
-If the Commission assesses a civil penalty against the utility in accordance with paragraph 4353(d), the Commission shall also order the utility to submit for approval a refund plan pursuant to rule 4410.
+If the Commission assesses a civil penalty against the utility in accordance with paragraph 3351(d), the Commission shall also order the utility to submit for approval a refund plan pursuant to rule 3410.
 The utility shall refund the amount of prohibited costs or expenditures improperly recovered through rates, plus interest, to customers.